ibm-cloud-docs/satellite/locations.md

 * Make sure that you have the [correct permissions](/docs/satellite?topic=satellite-iam#iam-roles-usecases) to create locations.
 * You must have an existing {{site.data.keyword.cos_full_notm}} service instance so that control plane data for your {{site.data.keyword.satelliteshort}} location can be backed up to a bucket in that instance.
 For example, to set up a dedicated {{site.data.keyword.cos_short}} instance and bucket:
     1. [Set up a {{site.data.keyword.cos_full_notm}} instance](https://cloud.ibm.com/objectstorage/create){: external} that you plan to use for all of your {{site.data.keyword.satelliteshort}} locations in your account.
     2. Create a bucket in this service instance to back up your {{site.data.keyword.satelliteshort}} location control plane.
+The bucket endpoint must match the instance endpoint, such as a **Cross Region** bucket for a **Global** instance.
 Use a name that can help you identify it later, such as `bucket-<satloc_name>-<region>`.
 Create a separate bucket for each {{site.data.keyword.satelliteshort}} location that you create in your account.
     3. Pass in the name of this bucket when you create the {{site.data.keyword.satelliteshort}} location.

     <p class="important">Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
 If the service instance or bucket is deleted, your {{site.data.keyword.satelliteshort}} location control plane data cannot be backed up.</p>